European Private Law (LLM)

 Vital private law questions are addressed consistently from international and European perspectives.
 Students are invited to engage critically with private law rules and doctrines and the forces driving their Europeanisation and globalisation.
 The courses offered are taught by internationally renowned experts conducing innovative research at the frontiers of private law and its critique.

-- Private law in a European and international context
+- Private Law in European and International Context

 You will also have to write a Master's thesis (12 EC).

-You will choose five electives from the programme's shortlist:
+You will choose four electives from the programme's shortlist:

 - Comparative law